hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 7
 # Design your Impulse (Machine Learning Model)
 Select Design Impulse
 This page looks complex but we are just going to use the defaults.
-96 x 96 image max would be 320 x 320 note it is always square.
-For both "Add a Processing Block" and "Add a lrearning Block" we are just going to use the default identified with a yellow star.
-Make sure you check that you only have 2 labels for this demo and that you click "Save Impulse"
+96 x 96 image (the maximum image would be 320 x 320 but wont work on many devices).
+Note the image  is always square.

+ For both "Add a Processing Block" and "Add a learning Block" we are just going to use the default identified with a yellow star.
+Make sure you check that you only have 2 labels (unknown and pen) for this demo and that you click "Save Impulse"

 <img src="https://user-images.githubusercontent.com/5605614/190932775-779d6926-d510-4ab4-973a-d37c23ba127f.png" title="Impulse Design" width=400 />